zhtluo/cp-reference/README.md

 - more content (roughly 20% more lines of code!)
 - slightly better code highlighting
 - more advanced algorithms (e.g. general weighted matching)

+## Credit

+Given that the bulk of the codebase is comprised ten years ago, similar to other competitive programming references, it is a bit difficult to find the exact author for each piece of code: some comes from me, some comes from earlier teams of Shanghai Jiao Tong University, and some probably come from online sources around that time.

+If you happen to know the credit of anything in this reference, I would be more than happy to note it or connect with the original author.
+Let me know!

 ## Todo List